 - parchment paper or silicone liner

 Cream butter and sugar together in a stand mixer or in a bowl with hand mixer.
 Add in vanilla.
 Beat more.
 Add in salt and flour.
-Dough will become crumbly but stick together them hand kneaded.
+Mix, the dough will become crumbly but stick together when hand kneaded.

 Using your hand take out 1 tablespoon full of the shortbread cookie dough.
-Knead in the palm of your hand and then roll into balls.
-Slowly press your thumb into the center and place on baking sheet 2 inches apart.
-Fill the hole with jam.
+Knead in the palm of your hand and then roll into dough balls.
+Make an indentation in each with your thumb and place on parchment 2 inches apart.
+Fill the shortbread thumbprints with a little dollop of jam.

 Bake for 12 to 14 minutes.
-Transfer to wire rack to cool.
+Transfer to wire rack to cool completely to room temperature before storing.
 Store in airtight container.

 How to Store Thumbprint Cookies

-Store the cookies in an airtight container.
+Store the cookies in an airtight container after fully cooling.
 They will be good for up to a week.

 Can I Freeze Thumbprint Cookies?